TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Today in Movie Culture: ‘Long Shot’ Director Commentary, the Science of the Marvel Cinematic Universe and More Read More
+    *   Today in Movie Culture: The Science of ‘Pokémon: Detective Pikachu,’ Big ‘Avengers: Endgame’ Questions and More Read More
     *   The Week in Movie News: ‘The Suicide Squad’ Casts More Super Villains, First ‘Sonic the Hedgehog’ Trailer and more Read More
     *   Next 3 Marvel Movies We Want to See: 'Spider-Man: Far From Home,' 'Black Widow,' 'Black Panther 2' Read More